Insulin lispro (By injection)

 - Do not transfer Humalog® U-200 from the KwikPen to a syringe for use.

 - The insulin solution should look clear and colorless.
-Do not use it if it is cloudy or clumpy.
+Do not use it if it is cloudy, clumpy, discolored, or has particles in it.

 - Keep all medicine away from heat and direct light.